hallvman/Sommerprosjekt/README.md

 # Sommerprosjekt
 A joint summer prosjekt meant for eduacational purposes

+hei